-For me, one of the most fun parts in expecting a little one was to plan and decorate their nursery.
-Here are the eight steps I follow in decorating these fun spaces, but really these tips can be used to decorate any space in your home.
+One of the most fun parts in expecting a little one is planing and decorating their nursery!
+What theme will you choose?
+Which color scheme will you paint?
+Will you DIY or make any decorative pieces?
+Here are the eight steps I followed when decorating a nursery, but really these tips can be used to decorate any space in your home.

 Before going any further, mom-to-be, please read my Tips for Setting Up Your Nursery post which may call attention to some safety issues you may not have considered before.
 They won’t be immobile babies forever!